openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Processing_GUI/readme.txt

 Dependencies
 ------------

 These GUIs require you to download the Processing environment.
-This code was developed using Processing 2.0.3.
-It uses the built-in Serial library to communicate to the Arduino (or whatever) microcontroller is hosting the OpenBCI shield.
+This code was primarily developed using Processing 2.0.3 (* See Note).
+It uses the built-in Serial library to communicate to the Arduin (or whatever) microcontroller is hosting the OpenBCI shield.
 This GUI also uses the built in 'minim' library for executing the FFT to make the frequency-domain display.

 http://processing.org